strogonoff/jekyll-theme-eva/README.md

 Set these to your liking:

+    # This will be shown everywhere, required
+    title_name:

     # This will be included in website data,
     # may be useful for search engines